-The North Yorkshire and City of York safeguarding boards and community safety partnerships are working together to host Safeguarding Week.
-The theme is 'safeguarding is everybody's business'
+The North Yorkshire and City of York safeguarding boards and community safety partnerships worked together to host Safeguarding Week.
+The theme was 'safeguarding is everybody's business'

 Safeguarding Week aims to raise awareness of the different forms abuse can take and to look at complex issues like protecting young people from abuse online.

-From 9 - 13 October 2017 information will be available and events will be held across North Yorkshire and York to offer advice and guidance on a range of issues such as staying safe online, cyber-bullying, grooming and safety in sport.
+From 9 - 13 October 2017 information was available and events were held across North Yorkshire and York to offer advice and guidance on a range of issues such as staying safe online, cyber-bullying, grooming and safety in sport.

 The North Yorkshire Safeguarding Children Board is the statutory mechanism for agreeing how agencies will work together to safeguard and promote the welfare of children in its locality and for ensuring the effectiveness of agencies' safeguarding activity.